Digital quantum simulation and Pseudoquantum Simulation of $\mathbb{Z}_2$ Gauge Higgs Model: Preparation of initial state

 \section{Preparation of initial state}

-The initial ground state at $P(p,0)$ is the same as an intermediate state in our previous work on the pure $\mathbb{Z}_2$ gauge theory \cite{JHEP08(2020)160}, as the mere addition of $A_v$ does not affect the state.
+The initial ground state at the parameter point $P(p,0)$ is the same as an intermediate state in our previous work on the pure $\mathbb{Z}_2$ gauge theory \cite{JHEP08(2020)160}, as the mere addition of $A_v$, which commutes with $B_p^z$, does not change the state.
+As we have mentioned before, this has been experimentally realized \cite{arXiv:2104.01180}.
+In our demonstration in the classical simulator, nevertheless, for convenience, we can simply use projections to prepare such a state, although it is not convenient in experiments.